bdwyertech/win-auth-proxy/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/u0tbng5wockjgd97?svg=true)](https://ci.appveyor.com/project/IvoBellinSalarin/authentication-proxy)

-Simple, performing authentication proxy.
-It injects the current session Kerberos token to the communication between a client (unable to perform the negotiate authentication scheme) and a corporate proxy accessible thtough Negotiate.
+A simple Windows Authentication proxy.
+This application injects the current session's Kerberos token in the communication between a client software and a corporate proxy.
+The client software is unable to perform the Negotiate authentication exchanges and the corporate proxy only accepts authenticated users.
+Usually, the corporate proxy accepts NTLM and Negotiate as authentication protocols.

 ## Which is the use case, exactly ?